henningte/ir/README.md

 ```

 `ir_sample_data` is an object of class `ir`.
 An Object of class `ir` is
-basically a `data.frame` where each row represents one infrared
+basically a data frame where each row represents one infrared
 measurement and column `spectra` contains the infrared spectra (one per
 row) and columns `measurement_id` and `sample_id` represent identifiers
 for each measurement and sample, respectively.
 This allows effectively